 In Latin America, IFU co-financed two new projects in 2008, both in Nicaragua.
-Although only a few IFU eligible countries are left in the region, the pipeline of projects especially in Peru increased during 2008, and 2-3 new projects in Central and South America are envisaged in 2009.
+Although only a few IFU eligible countries are left in the region, the pipeline of projects especially in Peru increased during 2008, and two or three new projects in Central and South America are envisaged in 2009.